cpthackray/cpthackray.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Associate and Scientific Programmer working with the Biogeochemistry of Global Contaminants group in the School of Engineering and Applied Sciences at Harvard University.
+I am a Research Associate and Scientific Programmer working with the <a href="https://bgc.seas.harvard.edu/">Biogeochemistry of Global Contaminants group</a> in the School of Engineering and Applied Sciences at Harvard University.
 My research is the development of numerical models to study how biogeochemical processes affect the fate, transport and food-web bioaccumulation of trace metals and organic chemicals in the environment, marine ecosystems, and humans.